 Whilst every effort is made to operate a tour as advertised, on occasion it may be necessary to make changes to the accommodation, the routing or order of an itinerary.
 Unless the change significantly alters the holiday, compensation will not be payable for minor alterations to the itinerary or nightly accommodation.

 Your feedback is really important to us.
 At the end of your holiday, you may be given a questionnaire to fill in as we would like to know if you have had a great time or if you think the hotel or service has not been up to scratch.
 If you misplace this, or are not provided with a paper version, you can complete the questionnaire online by visiting: www.kuoni.co.uk/survey.
-As a gesture of thanks you will be entered into our prize draw to win a luxurious 7 night holiday for two.

 6.2 If You Had A Problem